helloRupa/intro-js/README.md

 **Quick discussion: `append` vs `appendChild`**

-Hint: There are 3 main differences!
-But probably only one that you'll really care about.
+***Hint: There are 3 main differences!
+But probably only one or two that you'll really care about.***

 - Use `.innerHTML` to create elements from HTML